 APT Method To Remove VSCode

-To uninstall Visual Studio Code installed via APT, the approach depends on the version you have.
+The approach to uninstalling Visual Studio Code installed via APT depends on your version.
 For the stable build of Visual Studio Code, execute this command:

 sudo apt remove code